 The Rolls-Royce SMR project, for example, targets a 500-day construction time on a 10-acre (4 ha) site.
 Overall build time is expected to be four years, two years for site preparation and two years for construction and commissioning.
-These SMRs will have power capacity of 470MW which can power a city of 1m people such as Sheffield and Leeds combined.
+These SMRs will have power capacity of 470MW and could be capable of powering 1 million homes - equivalent to a city the size of Leeds, Austin or Lille.